BWA Showcases Nigeria's Beauty Sector to Global Market - THISDAYLIVE

 The two days event had great local representation with about 70 Nigerian products exhibited among the 200 exhibitors.

-“We are excited to work with all of the major trade markets from the Balogun Business Association at the Trade Fair Complex as well as hosting large delegations from Onitsha and Aba markets.
-We also worked with the key supermarket chains and retail outlets to ensure that our visitors represent a true snapshot of the regional market.”
+“We are excited to work with all of the major trade markets from the Balogun Business Association at the Trade Fair Complex, as well as hosted large delegations from Onitsha and Aba markets.
+We also worked with the key supermarket chains and retail outlets to ensure that our visitors represent a true snapshot of the regional market.

-“Our conference program underpins the importance of education and knowledge sharing and is designed to empower local businesses within the sector on navigating the issues faced with new businesses in the sector; from product registration to social media, and exporting to branding,” said Mr Hill.
+“Our conference program underpins the importance of education and knowledge sharing and is designed to empower local businesses within the sector on navigating the issues faced with new businesses in the sector; from product registration to social media, and exporting to branding.”

 Managing Director, Naturally Tribal Skincare, Shalom Lloyd, noted that the brand’s participation has made it an export market, creating employment and empowerment as its ingredients are sourced in Nigeria.

-“We are offering visitors and industry expert something different, the opportunity to be part of a #TRIBE that makes an impact on our skin, wellbeing and communities through our products.
+“We are offering visitors and industry experts something different, the opportunity to be part of a #TRIBE that makes an impact on our skin, wellbeing and communities through our products.

 “This would increase exposure to being stocked in reputable SPAs, Independent retailers and chains, pharmacies and beauty salons, ” she said.